-Indicator Non-negligible risk thresholds 42.
-Legal requirements related to the rights of Indigenous Peoples are complied with.
+Indicator Non-negligible risk thresholds egal requirements related to the rights of Indigenous Peoples are complied vith.
 1. 2.
-3. Identified laws are not consistently upheld by all entities, are often ignored, are not enforced by relevant authorities, or any combination thereof; Violations of identified laws are not efficiently followed up on by the relevant entities; Violations of identified laws are not followed up by preventive actions taken by the relevant entities.
-43. The rights of Indigenous Peoples, including land tenure and management, are respected and upheld according to the principles of Free, Prior and Informed Consent (FPIC).
-International Labour Organization Convention No. 169 2.
+3. Identified laws are not consistently upheld by all entities, are often ignored, are not enforced by relevant authorities, or any combination thereof; Violations of identified laws are not efficiently followed up on by the relevant entities; Violations of identified laws are not followed up by preventive actions taken by the relevant entities. re he rights of Indigenous Peoples, including land tenure and management, are espected and upheld according to the principles of Free, Prior and Informed Consent (FPIC).
+1. The presence of Indigenous Peoples is confirmed or likely within the area under assessment.
+The applicable legislation for the area under assessment covers ILO provisions governing the identification and rights of Indigenous Peoples, but the risk assessment for indicator 42 confirms a designation of 'non-negligible risk'; 5 [ 6 International Labour Organization Convention No. 169 UN Declaration on the Rights of Indigenous Peoples OHCHR For the purpose of indicator 43, a conflict of substantial magnitude is a conflict which involves one or more of the following: Gross violation of the legal or customary rights of Indigenous Peoples; 2.
 3. The presence of Indigenous Peoples is confirmed or likely within the area under assessment.
-The applicable legislation for the area under assessment covers ILO provisions governing the identification and rights of Indigenous Peoples, but the risk assessment for indicator 42 confirms a designation of 'non-negligible risk'; The presence of Indigenous Peoples is confirmed or likely within the area under assessment.
-The applicable legislation for the area under assessment covers the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) but the risk assessment for indicator 42 confirms a designation of 'non-negligible risk'; The presence of Indigenous Peoples is confirmed or likely within the area.
-The UN Declaration on the Rights of Indigenous Peoples OHCHR For the purpose of indicator 43, a conflict of substantial magnitude is a conflict which involves one or more of the following: a) Gross violation of the legal or customary rights of Indigenous Peoples; 4. applicable legislation for the area under assessment contradicts indicator requirement(s); Substantial evidence of the widespread or systematic violation of Indigenous Peoples' rights exists:
+The applicable legislation for the area under assessment covers the United Nations Declaration on the Rights of Indigenous Peoples 5 (UNDRIP) but the risk assessment for indicator 42 confirms a designation of 'non-negligible risk'; The presence of Indigenous Peoples is confirmed or likely within the area.
+The applicable legislation for the area under assessment contradicts indicator